How to Prepare Your Cut Flower Garden Bed for the Spring Season

 Enriching the garden soil with plenty of organic matter will help support the nutritional needs of fast-growing floral varieties.

-It’s a very good idea to perform a soil test to check the nutrient and pH levels before planting your seed starts.
+It’s a good idea to perform a soil test to check the nutrient and pH levels before planting your seedlings.

-This will not only give you a better understanding of how your soil will perform but also what amendments are needed to be added to the ground.
+This will give you a better understanding of how your soil will perform and what amendments need to be added.

-Many beginning gardeners pass on this step but usually end up never making the same mistake twice.
+Many beginning gardeners pass on this step but usually make the same mistake.
 It is such an important part of the process.

-There are soil test options available.
-You can buy an inexpensive soil test, or hire a local garden resource center to test your soil conditions.
+Soil test options are available.
+You can buy an inexpensive test or hire a local garden resource center to test your soil conditions.

 You always get what you put into your garden, and soil preparation is an investment in your garden’s future that you don’t want to skip.

 Work the soil when it’s moist to help maintain good air porosity and soil structure.
-To check your soil moisture content, pick up a handful of soil and squeeze it.
+Pick up a handful of soil and squeeze it to check your soil moisture content.
 You want the soil to stay in a ball in your hand and then break apart when tapped.

 SHOP FOR TOOLS BY CLICKING ON THE IMAGE